Umami Pot

 So, what is yuzu?

+Some of you might not be familiar with yuzu.
 Yuzu is a traditional citrus fruit that has been used in Japanese cuisine for generations.
-It possesses a unique and refreshing aroma distinct from other citrus fruits, often employed to enhance the flavor and aroma of dishes.
+It has a bright, citrusy essence that distinguishes it from other citrus fruits and is often used to enhance the flavor of dishes.

-Resembling a lemon in appearance, it is palm-sized with a thick, uneven peel.
-Both the juice and peel have a fresh aroma, but since the peel, in particular, contains aromatic components, it is usually shredded or grated and incorporated into dishes.
+It resembles a lemon in appearance and is about the size of a human palm, with a thick, uneven peel.
+Both the juice and peel have a fresh aroma, but the peel in particular contains aromatic compounds, so it is usually shredded or grated before being added to dishes.

-In Japan, yuzu is commonly found in grocery stores during the cold winter, but outside of Japan, you may need to look for it in Asian markets.
-However, yuzu was selected as one of the top 10 food trends for 2022 by the American multinational supermarket chain Whole Foods Market, so there is a possibility that it could soon be readily available in mainstream grocery stores as well.
+In Japan, yuzu is commonly found in grocery stores during the cold winter months, but outside of Japan, you may need to look for it in Asian markets.
+However, yuzu was named one of the top 10 food trends for 2022 by the American multinational supermarket chain Whole Foods Market, so it may soon become more widely available in mainstream grocery stores.

-In Japan, it is common to use granulated sugar when making Western-style confectionery.
-Granulated sugar is the most commonly used sugar in the United States and European countries, known for its fine texture, smooth feel, and refined sweetness.
-It has high purity, and when dissolved in water, it results in a clearer finish, preserving the color of other ingredients without affecting them.
+In Japan, it is common to use granulated sugar when making Western-style confections.
+Granulated sugar is the most widely used type of sugar in the United States and Europe, known for its fine texture, smoothness, and refined sweetness.
+It has high purity, and when dissolved in water, it creates a clearer finish, helping preserve the color of other ingredients without altering them.

-While it is possible to use different types of sugar when making yuzu sorbet, using granulated sugar enhances the delicate color of yuzu even further.
-For this reason, if you have the option to choose the type of sugar, I highly recommend using granulated sugar for this sorbet.
+While it is possible to use different types of sugar when making this sorbet, if you have the option, I highly recommend using granulated sugar.
+It enhances the delicate color of yuzu even more.

 Yuzu Sorbet